emilyDZC/mapping-app-nodejs/README.md

 # mapping-app

-To run this project locally, first run `npm i` to install the dependencies, then `npm run dev` to start the server.
+To run this project locally, first fork the repository and then run `npm i` to install the dependencies, then `npm run dev` to start the server.

 The endpoint to fetch coordinate data is `GET localhost:5001/api/points/single`.